j3h/doc-review/README.rst

 --------------------------------------------------

 As usual, there are a whole list of features and changes that I'd like to make to this program.
+See TODO for this list.
 If a feature is important to you, or if you have an idea for a new feature, please let me know.
 The best way is to submit a patch!

-Future plans include:

-* Packaging the API as a library so that it can be integrated with other Haskell Web applications
-* Features:

-  * Add a link field to the comment form and backend storage so that commenters can provide a link to their blog or home page.
-  * Better comment viewing tools:

-    * View one user's annotations at a time
-    * Add a widget that shows an overview of the comments on a document
-    * Show where in the document the comments are

-  * Have the server add the ``<script>`` and ``<link>`` tags to documents in the content directory automatically
-  * Add a PostgreSQL storage backend
-  * Add a MySQL storage backend
-  * Make building SQLite support optional (so you do not need to build it unless you are using that backend)
-  * Add support for handing proxy host headers so that URLs get generated properly (e.g. X-Forwarded-Host)
-  * Remove the code for dropping OS privilege (it's not really trustworthy, so it's a little bit of a misfeature)
-  * Add markup processing for the comments (e.g. Markdown in the user comments)

-If you have feature requests, bug reports or other feedback, please let me know!